gonum/gonum/README.md

 }
 ```

-### blas/cblas128
+### blas/cblas128 and blas/cblas64

-Wrapper for an implementation of the double precision complex (i.e., `complex128`)
+Wrappers for an implementation of the double (i.e., `complex128`) and single (`complex64`)
-part of the blas API
+precision complex parts of the blas API

-Currently blas/cblas128 requires blas/cgo.
+Currently blas/cblas648 and blas/cblas128 require blas/cgo.

 ## Issues